VasiliiKapitanskii/home-assignments/just-eat-takeaway/README.md

 # Take-home Assignment
-For the Data Warehouse Engineer role at Just Eat Takeaway
+For the Data Warehouse Engineer role at [Just Eat Takeaway](https://www.justeattakeaway.com/)

 Estimated effort:
   - 1 day to learn Dagster and ClickHouse from scratch
   - 1 day to develop the solution

 ## Setup
-  - Install python, Docker, VSCode (or any other IDE of your taste)
+  - Install Python, Docker, VSCode (or any other IDE of your taste)
   - Make a copy of the [`.env.example`](.env.example) file and rename it to `.env`
   - Replace the `replace` values with the correct values
   - Run the following commands: